enlivengo/admincore/README.md

 ### Dashboard

-Qor provide a default dashboard page with some dummary text, if you want to overwrite it, you could create a file named as `dashboard.tmpl` in [QOR view paths](#customize-views), Qor will load it as golang templates when render dashboard
+Qor provides a default dashboard page with some dummy text, if you want to overwrite it, you could create a file `dashboard.tmpl` in [QOR view paths](#customize-views), Qor will load it as golang templates when rendering dashboard

-If you want to disable the dashboard, you could redirect the dashboard page to some other page, for example:
+If you want to disable the dashboard, you could redirect the it to some other page, for example:

 ```go
 Admin.GetRouter().Get("/", func(c *admin.Context) {